zaeeeeeem/triobackend/Docs/API Docs/01-Order-Management-API.md

     throw new Error(`Cannot change payment status from ${currentStatus} to ${newStatus}`);
   }

-  // Additional validation: Only admins can mark as "paid" manually if (newStatus === "paid" && req.user.role !== "admin") {
+  // Additional validation: Only admins can mark as "PAID" manually if (newStatus === "PAID" && req.user.role !== "admin") {
-    throw new Error("Only admins can manually mark orders as paid");
+    throw new Error("Only admins can manually mark orders as PAID");
   }
 }
 ```